How to Make a Simple JavaScript Quiz — SitePoint

 );

-Next, you can use some CSS positioning to make the slides sit as layers on top of one another.
+Next, we can use some CSS positioning to make the slides sit as layers on top of one another.
 In this example, you’ll notice we’re using z-indexes and opacity transitions to allow our slides to fade in and out.
-Here’s how that CSS might look:
+Here’s what that CSS might look like:

 .slide{